Fragmentation of Public Sphere

 - Reddit: Subreddit structure creates distinct communities with different information sources

-- Alternative Platforms: Parler, Truth Social, and similar platforms serve specific political audiences
+- Alternative Platforms: Parler, Truth Social, and similar platforms that market themselves around less-restrictive content moderation policies attract distinct user communities

 Potential Solutions